MarcialRosales/java-pcf-workshops/README.md

 ## Load flights from an in-memory database

 We want to load the flights from a relational database.

+## Load flights from a provisioned database

+We want to load the flights from a relational database (mysql) provisioned by the platform not an in-memory database.
 We are implementing the `FlightService` interface so that we can load them from a `FlightRepository`.
 We need to convert `Flight` to a *JPA Entity*.
 We [added](https://github.com/MarcialRosales/java-pcf-workshops/blob/load-flights-from-db/apps/flight-availability/pom.xml#L41-L49) **hsqldb** a *runtime dependency* so that we can run it locally.

-1. `git checkout load-flights-from-in-memory-db`
-2. `cd apps/flight-availability`
-3. Run the app
-  `mvn spring-boot:run`
-4. Test it
-  `curl 'localhost:8080?origin=MAD&destination=FRA'` shall return `[{"id":2,"origin":"MAD","destination":"FRA"}]`

-Can we deploy this application directly to PCF?

-## Load flights from a provisioned database

-We want to load the flights from a relational database (mysql) provisioned by the platform not an in-memory database.

 1. `git checkout load-flights-from-db`
 2. `cd apps/flight-availability`